 Kevin Minh Allen

 Kevin Minh Allen was born Nguyễn Đức Minh on December 5, 1973, near Sài Gòn, Vietnam, to a Vietnamese mother and American father who remain unknown to him.
 He was adopted by a couple from Rochester, NY, and grew up in Webster, NY, with his two younger sisters.
 In 2000, he moved to Seattle, WA, to pursue a life less ordinary.
 Kevin has had his poetry published in numerous print and online publications, such as Aileron, HazMat Literary Review, Chrysanthemum, and Eye To The Telescope.
 Kevin’s first collection of poetry, My Proud Sacrifice, was published by Goldfish Press in July 2014.
-His second poetry collection, Go In Clean, Come Out Dirty, will tentatively be published by Rabbit Fool Press.
+His second poetry collection, Go In Clean, Come Out Dirty, was published by Rabbit Fool Press.